Borowiec-B/EasyTargets/README.md

 # EasyTargets
 Language-agnostic, utility for managing and running targets.
 Primary goal is ease of setup and versatility.
-Written in Bash and Python.
+Written in sh and Python.